stonemjs/docs/src/docs/essentials/cookies.md

 ## Summary

-The Stone.js Cookie API gives you a simple, structured, and secure way to work with cookies — across both Node.js servers and browsers — without ever worrying about platform differences.
+The Stone.js Cookie API gives you a simple, structured, and secure way to work with cookies, across both Node.js servers and browsers, without ever worrying about platform differences.

 In Stone.js: